23 Creepy Halloween Party Treats

 Halloween parties have come a long way since people tried to convince blindfolded guests that peeled grapes were eyeballs and a bowl of spaghetti was someone's guts.
 Recipes for spooky and gross Halloween treats create impressively realistic brains, blood, and other terrifying tableaus.
 Some are so gruesome that they might not be appropriate for younger crowds, and even adult guests might have a hard time indulging, no matter how delicious the fare.
 Have fun putting together a ghastly and gory menu with these 23 recipes.

 A spooky punch bowl can be the pièce de résistance at a good Halloween party.
 Start with a vessel such as a cauldron from a dollar store or party supply store, or decorate a large pot or bowl with spiderwebs.
-A recipe for bubbling swamp slime from the blog Mom Endeavors is sweet and refreshing and non-alcoholic.
+A recipe for bubbling swamp slime is sweet, refreshing, and non-alcoholic.
 To make the punch a little less sweet, substitute plain sparkling water for the lemon-lime soda.

-Bloody eyeball cookies from The Daily Meal are a sweet treat with some intricate steps.
+Bloody eyeball cookies are a sweet treat with some intricate steps.
 Using a toothpick with red food coloring to create the bloody veins on the eyeball results in a finer and more realistic look than using red food gel, although either option works.
 Serve these on a plate decorated with more red food gel to give them an extra gooey, bloody presentation.

 Give water a dingy, dark, and cursed feel by turning it black.
 Mixing in activated charcoal turns water dark gray or black without changing the flavor.
 Some people drink it throughout the year, believing the charcoal helps rid the body of toxins (which could help flush out all the sugar consumed at Halloween).
 It's available at pharmacies and stores that sell nutritional supplements.

-A recipe from the blog Creative Homemaking makes a non-alcoholic punch full of tart, sweet, and spicy flavors.
-Infused with chili and ginger, it has a bright, bloody color that would appeal to vampires and serial killers alike.
+Infused with chili and ginger, this non-alcoholic punch full of tart, sweet, and spicy flavors has a bright, bloody color that would appeal to vampires and serial killers alike.
 It also works well with a splash of liquor, such as vodka or tequila, for those who want to punch it up.

 Tasty dumplings can be made to look like little brains, especially when served in glass beakers (borrowed from a lab or classroom, or summoned from a thrift shop).
-The filling can be whatever combination of ingredients you like; a recipe from Delish suggests pork and mushrooms.
+The filling can be whatever combination of ingredients you like, such as pork and mushrooms.
 The key is to soak the dumplings in a chile-sesame sauce to give them a raw, fleshy look.
 It's quite a sight to see people eat these with their hands and lick their fingers for every last bit of brainy goodness.

-Deviled eggs are making a comeback as party food, and a couple of clever approaches make them perfect for Halloween.
-SheKnows has a recipe for making cute spiders with olives nested in the yolk filling.
-The blog Family Spice suggests creepy green and black wasabi eggs that are spicy and oh so tasty, with avocado substituted for traditional mayonnaise.
+Deviled eggs are making a comeback as party food, and a couple of clever approaches make them perfect for Halloween: cute spiders with olives nested in a yolk filling; or creepy green and black wasabi eggs that are spicy and oh so tasty, with avocado substituted for traditional mayonnaise.

 Sugar baked into sheets of "glass" breaks into incredibly realistic shards -- sharp enough that they should not be put out for kids' parties.
-Adults can enjoy blood-splattered petit fours with sugar glass developed by Brit + Co or "Dexter"-inspired suckers from Forkable, which look like slides of blood from a forensic lab.
+Adults can enjoy blood-splattered petit fours with sugar glass or "Dexter"-inspired suckers that look like slides of blood from a forensic lab.
 These creepy and bloody treats might take a few hours to set, cool, and dry, but they keep for a few days, which means they can be made well in advance.

-As cute as it is spooky, a savory Halloween party appetizer from the blog Once Upon a Cutting Board offers substance and nutrition alongside the sweet treats expected at a party.
+A savory Halloween party appetizer as cute as it is spooky offers substance and nutrition alongside the sweet treats expected at a party.
 Meatballs with sliced-olive eyes rest inside potato-skin coffins, shrouded in cheese.
-They could be replaced with sausages or hot dogs, or a vegetarian option such as seitan or tofu.
+They could be replaced with sausages or hot dogs, or a vegetarian option such as seitan or tofu, and the pickles can be eliminated by saying the mummy feet have been tucked in.
 "Mummy potatoes" travel well and can be reheated, making them a good option for bringing to a party.

 Simple spider cookies are ideal for children's parties where other ghastly and grotesque treats might be over the top.
-With instructions from Taste of Home, they're also easy to assemble as a party activity.
-Black licorice strings between cookies form the legs on these cute spiders and cinnamon candies are the eyes.
+They're also easy to assemble as a party activity.
+Black licorice strings between cookies form the legs on these cute spiders, and cinnamon candies are the eyes.
 Using red licorice gives the spiders a more poisonous look and a sweeter taste that might appeal to a wider audience.